LioQing/Phy-Notes/E8/Ch1.md

 2\. electron fall into a hole, i.e. jumps down to lower energy level
 => visible light is released

+3\. the difference in the energy levels of the two semiconductor
+=> colour of the light

 **comparison table**

 </empty> | incandescent lamp | gas discharge lamp | LED lamp